Carl-Antcliff/About-Me/README.md

 # About-Me
-I am a currently a Field Services/ Network engineer woking on Juniper/ Cisco networks.
+I am a currently a Field Services/ Network engineer working on Juniper/ Cisco networks.
 I am currently learning Python & Bash, with a view to creating various automation scripts.
 I will also be sharing none-privileged/ Publicly available information about Juniper & Cisco networking products, as well as links to training material that I find useful.